admercs/AsteroidKineticEnergy/README.md

 # AsteroidKineticEnergy

 Simple calculations of asteroid impact kinetic energy.

-Performs calculations for 1-km asteroids of different types as well as Ceres.
+Performs calculations for 1-km asteroids of different types as well as Ceres, in comparison to a 10-megaton nuclear bomb.

 ## Usage